dustmop/portguide/README.md

 # caveats

 Portguide's operation is not terribly intelligent.
 It simply looks for a device with a familiar naming pattern, but doesn't verify that the connection will actually work.
 Furthermore, if more than one device is attached, portguide will decline to pick one; instead it will just fail.

+Probably not suitable for production, but great for experimentation, demos, or just showing off!